The

 Fly into Tangier (TNG)

-You'll need to be in Tangier by 2pm on Day 1, however with the recent amount of flight delays we recommend planning to arrive a day early just to be safe.!
+You'll need to be in Tangier by 2pm on Day 1.
+We do recommend flying in earlier to have some time to explore the city on your own!
 Feel free to book roudtrip tickets to an international hub and then book cheaper regional flights.

 Fly out of Marrakech (RAK)